icy-arctic-fox/mocks/README.md

 # Mocks

 A utility library providing mock functionality in [Crystal](https://crystal-lang.org).
-Intended to be used for testing, but can be used anywhere.
+Intended for testing, but can be used anywhere.
 Integrates seamlessly with Crystal's default [Spec](https://crystal-lang.org/reference/1.10/guides/testing.html) library.
 Inspired by [RSpec's mocks](https://rspec.info/features/3-12/rspec-mocks/).